-Landscape Architects state the following job skills are important in their day-to-day work.
+When polled, Landscape Architects say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Speaking: Talking to others to convey information effectively.

 Coordination: Adjusting actions in relation to others' actions.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.